What Is a cURL Command and How to Use It

 How to Use cURL for Cookies

-cURL commands can be used to check what cookies get downloaded on any URL.
-So, if you are accessing https://www.samplewebsite.com, then you can output to a file, save the cookies and access them using cat or a VIM editor.
+cURL commands can be used to check what cookies get downloaded on a URL.
+So, if you are accessing https://www.samplewebsite.com, you can output the file, save the cookies, and access them using the Cat or VIM editor.

 curl --cookie-jar Mycookies.txt https://www.samplewebsite.com /index.html -O

-Similarly, if you have the cookies in a file, then you can send it to the website.
-An example of such command is as shown below:
+Similarly, if you have the cookies in a file, you can send it to the website.
+An example of such a command is shown below:

 curl --cookie Mycookies.txt https://www. samplewebsite.com